310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Hinata %}
 Oh!
-If you want something from the shop, then I’ll rush over there by myse—Mrrpfh!?
+If you want something from the shop, then I’ll rush over there by myse— Mrrpfh!?
 {% endbubble %}

 {% bubble Rei %}